chrisnharvey/magicLAMP/docs/getting-started/updating-magiclamp.md

-# Upgrading
+# Updating magicLAMP

-Upgrading magicLAMP is pretty straight forward.
+Updating magicLAMP is pretty straight forward.
 In the magicLAMP directory, pull the latest from GitHub, followed by ```docker-compose pull``` and ```docker-compose up```

 ```